BoldestDungeon/wildermyth_nonhumans/assets/data/aspects/README.md

 ### Customizing Your Species

-By default, this project gives your custom species the same base stats and interfusion list that humans get.
+By default, this project gives your custom species the same base stats, age adjustments, and interfusion list that humans get.
 To make changes:

 * You may freely edit the stat values in the renamed `customSpeciesBaseStats` aspect (either using the in-game editor or your text editor) to any values you want
+* You may freely edit the stat values in the age-related aspects (`customSpecies_young`, `customSpecies_middleAge`, etc.).
+  * To adjust when characters move from one life stage to the next, see `data/effects/aging/customSpecies_setAgingStats.json`
+  * You may add or remove age bracket aspects, but to make them apply you will need to edit `data/effects/aging/customSpecies_setAgingStats` appropriately.
 * You may add or remove effects to the list in the renamed `customSpeciesInterfusionRecipes` aspect (either using the in-game editor or your text editor) to change the interfusion list.

 Creating new interfusion spells requires making new `effects` and adding them to your mod.
 Please refer to the [Wildermyth modding wiki](https://wildermyth.com/wiki/Category:Modding) or visit the community [Discord Server](https://discord.gg/ZQcmPtf) for more information.